unwind/cade/README.md

 It defines a minimalistic public API, so the hosting program *should* be able to implement I/O anyway, but it won't be as efficient as it would be if the emulator helped out more.

+API
+===
+Cade includes Doxygen-generated API documenation.
+It's not hosted anywhere at the moment, so while you can browse the static HTML files in the public repository, you can't actually view them as web pages except locally after cloning.

 Status
 ======
 Cade is mostly a(nother) fun project on the side for me, it's not very high on my list of life priorites.
 It's on GitHub just to join the mini-bandwagon of DCPU-16-related projects; it's always fun to group.
 Please think twice (and fork!) before deciding on using Cade as the core CPU emulation technology for anything serious.